mbaumer/us_hep_funding/docs/_states/ID.md

 [ID-01](#ID-01)  [ID-02](#ID-02)

 # ID -- Sen. Michael Crapo (R) and  Sen. James Risch (R)
+## Committees
+Michael Crapo is not on any of our key committees

+James Risch is the #3 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2016